0x4c37373230/PistonFuckery/README.md

 ## How to update
 Get and update the RVAs (Relative Virtual Addresses) and update them in the `SymHook.hpp` file.
 You can do this with [my own pdb dumper](https://github.com/0x4c37373230/BDumper)  Check if the functions being hooked's formal parameters (which arguments they take) are still the same; if they're not, update them.

+### TODO
+- Logging through chat messages as opposed to the console
+- Get which direction the piston is facing
+- Get the piston coordinates
+- Customizable push limit
+- Check if the piston has blocks attached